AWS DynamoDB

 • Keep the number of indexes to a minimum – don’t create secondary indexes on attributes that aren’t queried often.
 Indexes that are seldom used contribute to increased storage and I/O costs without improving application performance.

 • Sparse indexes – DynamoDB indexes are Sparse and it writes a corresponding index entry only if the index sort key value is present in the item.
-If the sort key doesn’t appear in every table item, the index will do contain the item.
+If the sort key doesn’t appear in every table item, the index will not contain the item.

 Large Items and Attributes